adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 Following is the list of available methods on the `message` object.

 #### from
-Define the sender for the email.
+Define the sender of the email.

 ```ts
 message.from('admin@example.com')